Thinking in Structures: Evaluating Spatial Intelligence in Constraint-Governed Spaces

 Figure~\ref{fig:construction} summarizes our benchmark construction pipeline. \ssibench is built through a fully human-centered process: ten researchers with interdisciplinary expertise in AI and structural engineering devoted over 400 hours to its construction.
 Additional details are provided in Appendix~\ref{app:ssi_constr_details}.

-\textbf{Data collection.} To target constrained-manifold spatial reasoning, we curate real-world images of 3D engineering structures with strong geometric and topological constraints.
+\textbf{Data collection.} To target spatial reasoning under structural constraints, we curate real-world images of 3D structures with strong geometric and topological constraints.
 Most images come from three royalty-free sources---Unsplash \cite{unsplash-website}, Pexels \cite{pexels-website}, and Pixabay \cite{pixabay-website}---and are filtered for diversity in structure types, scenes, illumination, and viewpoints.
-After reviewing roughly 20{,}000 structure-related images, we retain over 2{,}000 candidates spanning common engineering forms.
+After reviewing roughly 20{,}000 structure-related images, we retain over 2{,}000 candidates.
 Because multi-view structural imagery is scarce, part of the Multi-View subset is sourced from our own photography.
 All selected images are high-resolution and uniformly compressed so that the longer side is at most 1920 pixels.

 \textbf{Task design.} We define ten task categories across two families, Geometric and Topological, guided by the spatial judgments that naturally arise in complex structures under geometric and connectivity constraints.
 Ground Height, Ground Angle, and Dimension are member-level tasks with four candidates, while the remaining tasks are group-level with three candidates.
 The Multi-View subset provides two images per question: one highlights a reference member (Member 0) and the other highlights target members, requiring cross-view correspondence.
 For each task, we use a task-specific prompt template aligned with its criterion and generate options by permuting candidates into multiple-choice permutations.
 When ties occur, we apply a consistent ordering rule (placing the smaller index first) to avoid ambiguity.